 Washington University, St. Louis

-Areas of interest: Literature and Culture from 1900 to the present w. special focus on post-1945 literature, memory studies, space and narrative, gender studies
+Areas of interest: Literature and Culture from 1900 to the present with a special focus on post-1945 literature, memory studies, space and narrative, and gender studies.

 University of Washington